 This is a limited ability to take slices through boundary surfaces.
 For example, spanwise cuts along a wing may be extracted, and then the resulting pressure and skin friction data may be plotted at each station.
 Slices can only be extracted in Cartesian planes (e.g., constant y).
 For moving-body cases, the slices may be taken at constant coordinate positions in the body-fixed coordinate system, in which case the slices will not generally be in Cartesian planes in inertial space.

-The sliced data is written to an ASCII formatted $Tecplot^{TM}$ file with the naming convention:
+Each slice will be written as one or more zones (loops) in an ASCII formatted $Tecplot^{TM}$ file with the naming convention:

 '''

 [project_rootname]slice.dat

 '''